Swarm of bees injures 3, kills dog in Las Vegas - News 12 Now

-LAS VEGAS — Authorities say a swarm of bees in Las Vegas sent two people to the hospital and killed a dog.
+LAS VEGAS (CBS News) — Authorities say a swarm of bees in Las Vegas sent two people to the hospital and killed a dog.

 The Clark County Fire Department says people were running down a small street in Las Vegas while being chased by bees late Friday afternoon.
 Several ambulances responded and firefighters wore protective clothing to assist people during the swarm.